planetruby/gems/2020/10-parslet.md

 [Parslet](http://kschiess.github.io/parslet/) is a gem that allows developers to create parsers for string inputs using parsing expression grammar, or PEG.
 This is just the academic way of saying that we create [a set of rules for recognizing strings in a formal language](https://en.wikipedia.org/wiki/Parsing_expression_grammar).
 Those rules use regular expressions to determine whether an input string behaves the way we expect, and provides us with an output object that we can later manipulate.

 In the rest of this article, we'll create a simple version of a parser using Parslet.
-To keep things light, this tutorial will focus only on creating the parser based on a single question written in English using the Student Questions for Purposeful Reading
-(SQPR) format for mathematics text - a simple version of a parser I created during an internship many years ago.
+To keep things light, this tutorial will focus only on creating the parser based on a single question written in English using an XML format for mathematics text - a simple version of a parser I created during an internship many years ago.

 Typically, using Parslet does rely heavily on a good foundation in regular expressions, or regex.
 Since we're focused on the design aspect of the parser, I'll provide the necessary regexes along with a brief explanation of what each one does.
 No prior knowledge of regex is required to follow along.

 Similarly, the parser doesn't really care or know what the input data you give it means at a deep level, and for this tutorial, we as the programmer can take that same approach.
-While there are places where we'll want to rely on details specific to SQPR, I'll provide those like the regexes - you won't need to know that to follow along.
+While there are places where we'll want to rely on details specific to the XML format, I'll provide those like the regexes - you won't need to know that to follow along.

 All of our code will be written within a single Ruby file.
 When we run our script via a terminal, we'll print our output there.
 Really, all you'll need for this tutorial is a basic understanding of how written English works.
 So with that, let's get started!